Why we want to be

 This is how we surf complexity through the status quo.

-Complexification leads us to our model - the Enthusiasm Wave - which embraces the progress of complexity, instead of denying it and continually betting on silver bullet solutions.
+Complexification informs our model - the Enthusiasm Wave - which embraces the progress of complexity, instead of denying it and continually betting on silver bullet solutions.
 Think of it as the path of right resistance.

-Enthusiasm in clear scientific terms can be interpreted and codified as the following:
+Enthusiasm in clear scientific terms can be interpreted and codified.
+The catalyst is always “Openness to experience”.

 What if we imagined tech’s role in a new consensus?